pbayer83/academic-kickstart/content/post/post1.md

 +++

-In our new paper forthcoming in *Energy Policy* we find that the type of research method matters for how positively impact evaluations assess socioeconomic benefits from electricity access.
+In our new paper forthcoming in *Energy Policy* we find that the type of research method matters. for how positively impact evaluations assess socioeconomic benefits from electricity access.
 Specifically, ["The Need for Impact Evaluation in Electricity Access Research"](https://www.sciencedirect.com/science/article/pii/S030142151930686X) shows that experimental studies produce fewer positive impacts than observational studies, which raises questions about the importance of research methodology in impact assessements of electricity access.